tslingl25/Engineering_4_Notebook/README.md

 [https://github.com/tslingl25/Engineering_4_Notebook/blob/main/raspberry-pi/code.py
 ](https://github.com/tslingl25/Engineering_4_Notebook/blob/main/raspberry-pi/crashaviodence.py)
 ### Reflection
 Assignment was straight forward but make sure you READ DIRECTIONS.
 It is easy to miss small but important things.
+It is important to copy chunks of code as a wrong capitalization or somthing small can mess it up.

 &nbsp;